Ylvauk/Django-Spotify/README.md

 ## Template Inheritance

+Hmm, weird that we have to have the same HTML boilerplate over and over again.

-Django has a [template inheritance](https://docs.djangoproject.com/en/3.2/topics/class-based-views/intro/) feature built-in.
+Django actually has a [template inheritance](https://docs.djangoproject.com/en/3.2/topics/class-based-views/intro/) feature built-in.

 The reason Django calls it template inheritance is because: